Nonlinear Dynamics of Wind-Drift Currents at Mid-Latitudes: Governing equations

-Assuming $U'\approx0.1\, \mathrm{ms^{-1}}$, which is a typical value of ocean currents velocities (see e.g. Constantin \& Johnson 2019b), and considering \eref{RR} and \eref{eddyV}, we find that the values of $D'$ are in the range
+A value for the horizontal kinematic viscosity is difficult to obtain, but it is possible to say that ${A'_{\rm h}} \gg {A'_{\rm v}}$, with their ratio $\upnu$ typically of order $10^3$ (see \cite{Pedlosky, Talley}).\\ Assuming $U'\approx0.1\, \mathrm{ms^{-1}}$, which is the typical magnitude of ocean currents (see e.g. \cite{CJ2019b}), and considering \eref{RR} and \eref{eddyV}, we find that the values of $D'$ are in the range